Rent your sailboat

 When a boat is 2-4 years old, it often happens that meters for diesel, water and holding tanks no longer work.
 Be careful not to run the diesel tank empty even if the meter shows a full tank.
 Use common sense combined with the knowledge that various tank gauges do not function correctly.

 In the ports, most boats are docked with the stern to the quay.
-It may be a bit unfamiliar with this "reverse parking".
-It's a good idea to do a backing test as the first thing after you have left the base port.
+You may be a bit unfamiliar with this "reverse parking".
+It's a good idea to do a reverse test as the first thing after you have left the base port.
 Sail forward by 4-5 knots.
 Put the boat in neutral.
 Check that the boat is sailing perfectly straight.
 Hold the wheel and put the engine in reverse.
-It's very likely that the boat "pulls" to one side.
-Take note of which side the boat naturally prefers and use it when you have to choose which way you will turn when you need to "park backwards".
-As with all other parts in sailing, it is an advantage when the boat works with you and not against you in during the manoeuvres.
+It's very likely that the boat "pulls" towards one side.
+Take note of which side the boat naturally prefers and use it when you must choose which way you will turn when you need to "park backwards".
+As with all other parts in sailing, it is an advantage when the boat works with you and not against you during the manoeuvres.

 If you take the dinghy in tow, then pull it close to the hedge, especially in rough weather.

 When you go sailing in warmer climates, it is tempting to open the hatches during the voyage to get some cooler air into the cabin.
 Be careful that especially the genoas do not pull the skylights of when you tack or jibe.